Services & Care

 "To live in this world, you must be able to do three things: to love what is mortal, to hold it against your bones knowing that your own life depends on it, and when the time comes to let it go, to let it go." ~ Mary Oliver

-A Thanadoula or community death-care practitioner is someone who has been introduced to a variety of teaching methods focused on whole-person care.
-In our training we are required to create relevant and personalized family care plans for the dying and those planning ahead, and offer a quality of presence and engagement that can transforms the experience of dying to one filled with meaning and grace (Institute of Traditional Medicine).
+A Thanadoula, or community death-care practitioner, is someone who has been introduced to a variety of teaching methods, focused on whole-person care.
+In our training, we are required to create relevant and personalized family care plans for the dying, and those planning ahead, and offer a quality of presence, and engagement, that can transform the experience of dying to one filled with meaning and grace.
+(Institute of Traditional Medicine)

 The Thanadoula or community death-care practitioner is an ancient tradition, one that exists today in every society on every continent.
 A person who is there to help families prepare and grieve.
 An advocate for the dying and the family, a Thanadoula returns the choice and personalization of the grieving process to the families.